N01nE-M/final/README.md

  This final project was built using the technologies listed below

 * [Bootstrap](https://getbootstrap.com)
-    - Used bootstrap for the overall frontend of the project
 * [Javascript](https://www.javascript.com/)
-    - Used javascript for some form validations
 * [Flask](https://flask.palletsprojects.com/)
 * [Python](https://flask.palletsprojects.com/)
 * [Jinja2](https://jinja.palletsprojects.com/)